boole-ai/boole-npm/README.md

 console.log(result);
 ```

-The first call downloads and caches the GGUF weights to `~/.boole/models` (configurable); every call after that loads from disk and runs entirely on your machine.
+The first call downloads and caches the GGUF weights to `~/.boole/models`; every call
+after that loads from disk and runs entirely on your machine.

 ## Core concepts